corda/cordapp-trial-framework/docs/bnms_integration.md

 Example source code from the 2018 KYC Cordapp Trial is [included](../sample_code/bno_node).

 ## Business Network Operator (BNO) Node
 Each business network requires a BNO node in addition to the standard network services provided by a Corda Network.
 The BNO node tracks role assignment and membership for the business network it is deployed to.
-It acts as a lookup for all nodes to know what Corda nodes have membership in the business network and what role that node represents.
+It acts as a lookup for nodes within the business network to know what Corda nodes have membership in the business network and what role that node represents.

 The BNO node will be represented within the Cordapp's `build.gradle` file.